 Hand gestures and any physical contact with others of the opposite sex is also discouraged.
 This is important to be mindful of during your stay so as not to be disrespectful.

-For more tours of Bali, Blue Karma Resort in both Ubudand Seminyakhas special offers that give you a diverse glimpse of Bali culture and local activities.
+For more tours of Bali, Blue Karma in both Ubud and Seminyak has special offers that give you a diverse glimpse of Bali culture and local activities.
 Check out our Bali Adventure, Jungle Experience, Family Getaway, Balinese Culture offerings.